 #1 Updated by Margaret O'Brien over 11 years ago

 Documentation should describe the intended use of access trees in 2.1.0 at these locations:

 And tell users that node-level access control is problematic to implement.
 Therefore, access trees in additionalMetadata sections (which referenced any node in previous versions) will probably be ignored by applications like metacat.

 #4 Updated by Margaret O'Brien over 11 years ago

 this is done, except for one part describing the permission element. when this is confirmed OK or cleaned up, then this bug can be closed.

 This sentence: "...This element also allows other permission values that may be applicable to some other authentication systems but are not defined in this specification (if these other values are used, access rule enforcement is indeterminate outside of the originating system)."

 This element specifically does not allow any other values, since it is a xs:enumeration list.
 Should this statement instead be a caveat about the fact that EML has no idea how some other authSystem works, or might treat the same value? as in something like:

 "These permission values may have other meanings in the referenced authentication system, however rule enforcement is indeterminate outside of the originating system."

-#5 Updated by Matt Jones almost 11 years ago
+#5 Updated by Matt Jones over 11 years ago

 I think the current description is accurate and should not be changed.
 The 'permission' field is typed as union of the defined permission types plus xs:string, as follows: